 As soon as he won, Bolsonaro launched a cultural war against Marxism and against communism

 The protests fueled an anti-Workers’ Party dynamic that eventually morphed into an anti-establishment narrative.
 Between 2015 and 2016, the GDP drop reached 7.4%, the worst recession Brazil had suffered in 100 years.
-Dilma lost the backing of productive sectors that had supported the Workers’ Party, the left was divided and demobilized – one side demanded self-criticism, which never happened – and the right hid behind a discourse based on morals, that was against corruption.
+Dilma lost the support of productive sectors that had backed the Workers’ Party, the left was divided and demobilized – one side demanded self-criticism, which never happened – and the right hid behind a moralist discourse that was against corruption.

 The severe economic crisis was quickly exploited by the right, as a direct consequence of corruption.
 But when the right spoke of putting an end to what that was wrong with the country, they meant fighting leftist leaders and their supporters, who were supposedly anti-family, anti-religious values, etc.

 As soon as he won, Bolsonaro launched a cultural war against Marxism and against communism.
 After his lead in the first round, Bolsonaro said, " the reds are going to be expelled from Brazil" and that Lula was going to "rot in prison”.
-His government has put a series of democratic principles and rights recognized in the Constitution itself in jeopardy.
+His government has jeopardized a series of democratic principles and rights recognized in the Constitution.
 He has strong support among evangelical groups – evangelicals make up more than 30% of the population and projections show they could become the majority by 2030 – and these groups have been radicalizing over the years (it should be noted that many of them supported Lula and Rousseff at the time).

 PS: What changes is the pandemic bringing about?
-Bolsonaro seems to be one of the only remaining deniers and even encourages his supporters to disregard lokdown and social distancing.
+Bolsonaro seems to be one of the only remaining deniers and even encourages his supporters to disregard lockdown and social distancing.

 Like Donald Trump, Bolsonaro is against multilateralism.
-In the United Nations (UN), he aligned Brazil with the US and countries such as Saudi Arabia and contributed to the weakening of the entire multilateral system, by voting against gender policies and the recognition of reproductive rights.
-The focus on anti-abortion and anti-reproductive rights and LGBTI+ groups is central to the strategy of the bolsonarist mobilization.
+In the United Nations (UN), he aligned Brazil with the US and countries such as Saudi Arabia and contributed to the weakening of the entire multilateral system by voting against gender policies and the recognition of reproductive rights.
+The focus on anti-abortion and anti-reproductive rights and LGBTI+ groups is central to the strategy of the bolsonarista mobilization.

 When the coronavirus crisis started, the government was at an impasse and was speaking out for more liberal reforms.
 It wanted to further deepen the two labor reforms approved in 2017, which had already made the labor market more flexible and deregulated.
-When the health crisis arrived, we had a mediocre growth of 1.1%, 12 million unemployed and some 49 million people working informally– an informality that grows in a vertiginous curve – and 50 million people living under the poverty line, according to data from the World Bank.
+When the health crisis took hold, Brazil had a mediocre growth of 1.1%, 12 million unemployed, some 49 million people working informally– an informality that grows in a vertiginous curve – and 50 million people living under the poverty line, according to data from the World Bank.